sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-data-sumo-logic.md

 ## Add the Sumo Logic handler

-Now that you've added the Sensu Sumo Logic Handler dynamic runtime asset and set up a Sumo Logic HTTP Logs and Metrics Source, you can create a [handler][9] that sends observability data to Sumo Logic.
+Now that you've set up a Sumo Logic HTTP Logs and Metrics Source, you can create a [handler][9] that sends observability data to Sumo Logic.

-The asset requires a `SUMOLOGIC_URL` variable whose value is the URL for the Sumo Logic HTTP Logs and Metrics Source where you want to send Sensu data.
+The [Sensu Sumo Logic Handler][8] asset requires a `SUMOLOGIC_URL` variable.
-You retrieved this URL in the last step of [setting up an HTTP Logs and Metrics Source][12].
+The `SUMOLOGIC_URL` value is the Sumo Logic HTTP Source Address URL, which you retrieved in the last step of [setting up an HTTP Logs and Metrics Source][12].

 {{% notice note %}}
 **NOTE**: This example shows how to set your Sumo Logic HTTP Source Address URL as an environment variable and use it as a secret with Sensu's built-in `Env` secrets provider.
-Read [Use secrets management in Sensu](../../../operations/manage-secrets/secrets-management/) for more information about [using Env for secrets management](../../../operations/manage-secrets/secrets-management/#use-env-for-secrets-management).
+Read [Use secrets management in Sensu](../../../operations/manage-secrets/secrets-management/) for more information about [using the Env secrets provider](../../../operations/manage-secrets/secrets-management/#use-env-for-secrets-management).
 {{% /notice %}}

 ### Configure the SUMOLOGIC_URL secret